Dr. Donald R. Eastman III's Remarks

 When those yellow symbols are thrown on the grass or in ponds, abused, or permanently "borrowed," that dream begins to die.

 You all know that we live in a culture in which vulgarity and rudeness are epidemic, an age in which "Grand Theft Auto" is a popular video game.
 You begin tonight a journey that can lead, if you are committed to it, to another world.
 As the philosopher Leo Strauss put it, "liberal education is the counter-poison to mass culture."
-The world of high purpose, of true learning and the responsible self-governance on which democracies absolutely depend, swings its doors open wide for you this night.
+The world of high purpose, of true learning and the responsible self-governance on which democracies absolutely depend, swings its doors wide open for you this night.

 I have one piece of advice for you: No difficult thing is done without occasional failure.
 No one moves only from success to success.
 How you, and I, recover from setbacks and regain the path forward is the key to all personal and professional successes.